Atharva22052006/NutriGuide/generative-ai/gemini-ai/prompt.md

 ## Table
 - Provide each and every food item with all the micros and micros on it

+## Diet Plan
+- While providing the 7 day plan do not return the micros and macros they should just be on the table not on the 7 day meal plan
+- Do not provide suggestions at the end

 ### Breakfast
 - Make sure the Breakfast is not too heavy